 Recent years have been some of the warmest on record.
 The earth had record high global temperatures in 2014, 2015, and 2016.
 2017 was the third warmest year on record, and 2018 went on record as the fourth warmest.
 Global temperatures show that the earth was in a cool phase from 1880-1939.
 A transition phase took place between 1940 and 1976, followed by a warm phase which began in 1977 and is continuing today.

 Lake ice and climate change

 Locally, lake ice can be used as an indicator of climate change.
 Lake ice changes have tangible impacts, including ecological, recreational, economic, and aesthetic influences.

 Ice duration records of Lake Mendota have been consistently kept from the winter of 1852/53 through the present day.
 Over 163 seasons, Lake Mendota has remained frozen a median duration of 104 days.
 The longest duration on record was 161 days in 1880/81.
 The shortest duration was only 21 days in the 2001/02 winter season.
 Most of the shortest duration seasons have been recent.
-By the end of this century, one-third of Madison’s winters are projected to be ice-free!
+Scientists project one-third of Madison’s winters will be ice-free by the end of this century!

 Resources – how can you help?